 Parking Services hours of operation are Monday through Friday, 7:30 a.m. to 5 p.m.

 All stickers and permits may be purchased during business hours at Parking Services located at 2507 W. Michigan Avenue (one block east of the intersection of Howard Street and West Michigan Avenue).
-Fall 2015 stickers may also be purchased at Bernhard Center One Stop during designated dates and times from Aug.
-31, 2015 through Sept.
-11, 2015.
-If Parking Services is closed, temporary one-day permits may be obtained at the WMU Police Department, 511 Monroe Street, Kalamazoo.
+Spring 2015 stickers may also be purchased at Bernhard Center One Stop during designated dates and times from Jan.
+8 through Jan.
+14. If Parking Services is closed, temporary one-day permits may be obtained at the WMU Police Department, 511 Monroe Street, Kalamazoo.

 Students residing in residence halls and other people residing in university housing shall pay the full time, academic year rate of $300.
 Commuter student and temporary employee registration fees shall be paid according to the following schedule.